FrancesCoronel/personal-website-v3/site/content/adventures/2015-01-05-prepare-for-coding-bootcamps.md

 ---
-title: "Preparing for Coding Bootcamps"
+title: 'Preparing for Coding Bootcamps'
 date: 2014-01-05
-description: "Before my interviews with all the coding bootcamps I applied to, I did some digging and really went out of my way to try and find out what would make me a better candidate in the entire process."
+description: 'Before my interviews with all the coding bootcamps I applied to, I did some digging and really went out of my way to try and find out what would make me a better candidate in the entire process.'
 banner: https://fvcproductions.files.wordpress.com/2015/04/fullstack-academy-banner.jpg?w=1024&h=435&crop=1
 aliases:
   - /2015/01/05/prepare-for-coding-bootcamps/
 categories:
   - blog
-tags:
-    - anonymous functions
-    - array
-    - bootcamp
-    - bootcamps
-    - callbacks
-    - closures
-    - coding bootcamps
-    - fullstack
-    - fullstack academy
-    - fundamentals
-    - gist
-    - glimpse
-    - hack reactor
-    - interview
-    - javascript
-    - js
-    - main ideas
-    - makersquare
-    - nitty gritty
-    - potential
-    - prep
-    - preparation
-    - prepartion
-    - quora
-    - selection
-    - underscore
 ---

 ## **How are students selected?**